Travel and Parking

 Clark provides parking for nearly 2,500 student vehicles at our main campus.
 Students are not required to purchase a permit to park at college facilities.
 Parking lots are located on the east and west sides of Fort Vancouver Way north of McLoughlin Blvd.

 A helpful reminder: The first few weeks of each quarter are particularly busy.
 Students -- especially new students -- are encouraged to arrive early to ensure that they have time to park and get to class.
-The Red and Green lots are typically filled by 9:00 a.m.
-Students are encouraged to find parking in other lots, particularly Yellow 1, Yellow 2 and the Silver lots.
-(Students tell us that spaces are usually available in the Silver parking lot, located just west of our athletics fields.)
+The Red and Green lots are often filled by 9:00 a.m.
+Students are encouraged to find parking in other lots, particularly the Yellow and Purple lots.

 Student parking at the main campus doesn’t require a permit.
 Students may park in unmarked spaces.
 Spaces marked “F/S” are reserved for faculty and staff with permits.
 (They are open to everyone from 5:30-10:00 p.m.)
 Complete parking regulations are available at the Security Office in Gaiser Hall.